NumEconCopenhagen/projects-2023-de-slemme-programmeringsrotter/README.md

 This repository contains
 1. Inaugural project.
 2. Data project.
 We fetch data from DST API and on geodata from Dataforsyningen and show that births
 3. Model project.
-We model ...
+We model the solow model with human capital.